FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_vms/start_stop_cft/system_environment/Transfer_CFT_logical_names.md

 ### Concurrent access to the communication file

 If users belonging to a group other than the {{< TransferCFT/axwayvariablesComponentShortName  >}} group want to submit commands in the {{< TransferCFT/axwayvariablesComponentShortName  >}} communication file, you must enable the concurrent access control mechanism at system level.
 The CFT_LOCK logical name is used to implement this mechanism.
-For more information, see the <a href="" class="MCXref xref">Transfer CFT parameter settings</a> section.
+For more information, see the [Transfer CFT parameter settings]() section.

 ### CFT_LOCK